kiyoon/version-pioneer/README.md

 build-backend = "pdm.backend"
 ```

 Voilà!
-The version string is now dynamically generated from git tags, and the `_version.py` file is replaced with a constant version string when building a wheel or source distribution.
+The version string is now dynamically generated from git tags, and the `_version.py` file is replaced with a constant "versionfile" when building a wheel or source distribution.

 > [!TIP]
 > The `_version.py` gets replaced to a constant version file when you build your package, so `version-pioneer` shouldn't be in your package dependencies.